Compton

 Energy Level:

-Compton is a medium energy level pup.
+Compton is a medium to medium-high energy level pup.
 He loves playing with his foster brothers in the evenings.
 He also enjoys a 1.25 mile walk when the weather is nice and could easily go all day if you are looking for an adventure buddy.
 He loves to snuggle up to his foster mom at the end of the day or on the weekends when you want to stay inside.
 He’s a tad velcroish but is also independent and will go find his favorite look out spot on top of the kennels or by the deck door in a sunny spot to watch out for squirrels.

 Training: